 Don’t forget to budget for additional costs like property taxes, utilities, and maintenance.
 These can add up quickly and affect your overall affordability.

-15. Conclusion: Celebrate Your Ontario Home Purchase
+Celebrate Your Ontario Home Purchase

 Buying your first home in Ontario is a significant achievement and a step toward long-term financial security.
 This guide is designed to help you navigate the home-buying process with confidence and make informed decisions.
 Whether you’re just beginning your search or are ready to make an offer, Keith and I are here to assist you every step of the way.
 Feel free to reach out to us for personalized guidance and support!

 The Home Buyers’ Plan allows first-time buyers to withdraw up to $60,000 from their RRSPs tax-free to use for a down payment.
-Couples can withdraw up to $120,000. - Do I need a realtor to buy a home in Ontario?
+Couples can withdraw up to $120,000. - Do I need a Realtor® to buy a home in Ontario?

 While not required, a realtor can be extremely helpful in navigating the complex Ontario real estate market, especially when it comes to negotiations and understanding legal requirements. - What should I budget for closing costs?